louisletoumelin/wind_downscaling_cnn/train/README.md

 python experience_2.py
 ```

 For GPU selection, see Slurm folder.
+I trained my model on a GPU cluster and had to execute .slurm files locates in Slurm/ to submit job, batches and get a GPU allocation.
+If you are working on your personal PC it is useless.